MatthewRamer/MatthewRamer.github.io/README.md

 ### `npm run deploy`

 Deploys the current build to github pages branch.
-Will update [https://matthewramer.github.io/](website) with the next push.
+This will update [my website](https://matthewramer.github.io/) with the next push.